saltzmanjoelh/aws-deploy-kit/README.md

 The Docker image `swift:5.3-amazonlinux2` will be used by default.
 You can override this by adding a Dockerfile to the root of the package's directory.

 The built products will be available at `./build/lambda/$EXECUTABLE/`.
 You will also find a zip in there which contains everything that can be uploaded to the AWS Lambda.
-The archive will be in the format `$EXECUTABLE_yyyymmdd_HHMM.zip`, where the date is the date when the build occurred.
+The archive will be in the format `$EXECUTABLE_ISO8601Date.zip`, where the date is the date when the build occurred.

 ### Blue/green publish changes
 If you pass the `-p` or `--publishBlueGreen` flag, it will publish the changes to a Lambda function.
-By default, we assume that the Lambda function name matches the executable's name which will also be the prefix of the archive's filename `$EXECUTABLE_yyyymmdd_HHMM.zip`.
-So, you have an executable target in your Swift package called `example-lambda`, the archive will be named `example-lambda_yyyymmdd_HHMM.zip` and the matching Lamba should be named `example-lambda`.
+By default, we assume that the Lambda function name matches the executable's name which will also be the prefix of the archive's filename `$EXECUTABLE_ISO8601Date.zip`.
+So, you have an executable target in your Swift package called `example-lambda`, the archive will be named `example-lambda_ISO8601Date.zip` and the matching Lamba should be named `example-lambda`.
 We assume that the Lambda has already been setup.
 This will simply handle the updates.

 The blue/green deployment steps are as follows:
 * Update the Lambda function code.
 [UpdateFunctionCode](https://docs.aws.amazon.com/lambda/latest/dg/API_UpdateFunctionCode.html)